Akashr-18/Practice_Docker/README.md

 docker build -t myhelloapp .
 ```

-- To run the docker image on the container
+- To run the docker image on the container (in detached mode)
 ```bash
 docker run -d -p 5000:5000 myhelloapp
 ```